Vitamin B2 (Riboflavin)

 Some medications can make riboflavin less effective.
 These include antidiabetic, antipsychotic, antimalarial, and chemotherapeutic drugs.

-Excess vitamin B2
+Excess Vitamin B2

 The body absorbs vitamin B2 only to a small extent, so obtaining an excess of this substance is rare.
 Nevertheless, it can happen when taking large doses of riboflavin supplements.